xiajian/xiajian.github.io/_posts/2015-03-04-set-up-unicorn-with-nginx.md

 Unicorn follows the Unix philosophy:

 > Do one thing and do it right.
+> 做一件事并将其做好。

 For instance, load balancing in Unicorn is done by the OS kernel and Unicorn’s processes are controlled by Unix signals.

-Unicorn’s design is officially described here.
+Unicorn’s design is officially described [here](http://unicorn.bogomips.org/PHILOSOPHY.html).
 I will list some of the things which I consider core for why Unicorn is an interesting alternative.

 ### Load balancing